busymachines-labs/busymachines-commons/docs/src/main/tut/docs/json.md

 ## How it works
 This module is a thin layer over [circe](https://circe.github.io/circe/), additionally, it depends on [shapeless](https://github.com/milessabin/shapeless).
 The latter being the mechanism through which `autoderive` and `derive` derivation can be made to work.

 You can glean 99% of what's going on here by first understanding `circe`.
-This module provides just convenience, and a principled way of using it.
-The only "real" contribution of this is that provides a `Codec` type class, which is lacking from `circe`.
+This module provides just convenience and a principled way of using it.
+The only "real" contribution of this is that provides a `Codec` type class, which is lacking from `circe`, although there is an open [pull-request against circe](https://github.com/circe/circe/pull/811) to introduce it there as well.

 ### Transitive dependencies
 - circe 0.9.0 (with all its modules)